Treatment options to suit you and your needs

 It’s important to understand the difference of what might be a psychological cause of ED and what might be a physical one.
 For example, if you’re able to get an erection while masturbating or sometimes wake up with an erection – but can’t get an erection when you’re with your partner – this is likely to be a psychological issue.
 If you’re unable to get an erection at all, the issue is probably physical.

-Although there are treatments available to help with erectile dysfunction symptoms, such as those offered through the Boots Erectile Dysfunction Online Clinic (subject to availability, online consultation and clinician approval, charges apply), you still need to go and speak to your GP so they can rule out any underlying health issue which may be causing your erectile dysfunction.
+Although there are treatments available to help with erectile dysfunction symptoms, such as those offered through the Boots Erectile Dysfunction Online Doctor Service*, you still need to go and speak to your GP so they can rule out any underlying health issue which may be causing your erectile dysfunction.

 Certain health or medical conditions can cause erectile dysfunction.
 Examples of the physical causes of erectile dysfunction include: